Natalya Tenyakova: Life and career

-In the movie debuted in 1966, one of the main roles in the Georgy Natanson's film Older Sister.
+She was in Georgy Natanson's film Older Sister, released in 1966, in one of the main roles.

-In 1967, Natalya Tenyakova became an actress of the Leningrad Bolshoi Drama Theater.
+In 1967, Tenyakova became an actress of the Leningrad Bolshoi Drama Theater.

-Since 1979, Natalia Tenyakova worked at the Mossovet Theater, where she also became one of the leading actresses.
-In 1988, at the invitation of Oleg Yefremov moved to the Chekhov Moscow Art Theater.
+As of 1979, Natalia Tenyakova worked at the Mossovet Theater, where she also became one of the leading actresses.
+In 1988, at the invitation of Oleg Yefremov, she moved to the Chekhov Moscow Art Theater.